Ottery St Mary: Church

 The church has ten misericords dating from the building of the church in 1350, five showing the arms of Bishop John de Grandisson.
-The church interior also has two medieval carved stone green men.
+The church interior also has two medieval carved stone portrayals of the Green Man.
 There is a small stone plaque commemorating the poet Samuel Taylor Coleridge, who was born here on 21 October 1772, in the south churchyard wall.
 Other interesting features include the tombs of Otho de Grandisson and his wife, the altar screen, sedilia, and a wooden eagle given by Bishop Grandisson.

 Ottery St Mary parish registers, which begin in 1601, are held in the Devon Record Office.

 This is a Grade I listed building, one of 107 Listed sites in the area.
 The summary provides this information: "Consecrated by Bishop Bronescombe in 1260.
 Altered and added to by Bishop Grandison circa 1330.
 Mainly Early English ...
 2 towers above transepts ....
 The interior was restored drastically mid C19 by Butterfield and others".
 The work in the 1300s included "rebuilding of the nave, and addition of the Lady Chapel at the east end and two chantry chapels either side of the chancel" according to a reliable source.
 Other renovations were completed circa 1520: "principally expansion of the north nave aisle, complete with elaborate, fan-vaulted ceiling and pendant bosses".

 Schools

 The town's primary schools are West Hill Primary School which was established in 1876 and now has around 210 pupils, and Ottery St Mary Primary School with around 356 pupils.

 The King's School, located on the outskirts of the town, was established as a choir school by Bishop John Grandisson in 1335, but was replaced by a grammar school by Henry VIII in 1545.
-It became a comprehensive school in 1982 and is now a government-endowed Sports College with access to facilities shared by the public – namely the Colin Tooze Sports Centre.
+It became a comprehensive school in 1982 and is now a government-endowed Sports College with access to facilities shared by the public – namely the LED Sports Centre.
 The school has 1,100 students and 80 teachers.